 There is now a process for certain items to be transferred to institutions that share the goal of exhibiting, interpreting and preserving historical objects.

 Only publicly-accessible non-profit museums, historical societies or similar organizations may request an object.
 First priority is given to institutions in Alberta, and secondly in Canada.
 Private individuals and private agencies are ineligible to apply.

 Organizations interested in acquiring any of the listed objects must complete a Transfer Request Form and email it to the staff member indicated in the documents below.
 Specific questions about an object can also be directed to the same staff member.

 The following objects are available for transfer.
 Please note that the photographs may not represent the current condition of the items.

-- Agricultural Equipment Deaccession List (PDF, 1.6 MB)
+- Vintage Vehicle Deaccession List (PDF, 449 KB)